nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   `delete /g 1 /u 1`

-* _Result_: The person with uid = 1 is deleted from the Parent's group
+* _Result_: The person with uid = 1 is deleted from the Parents' group

 <br/>